CoNCHLab-Github/Eplink/README.md

 2. Load freesurfer module: `module load freesurfer/7.2.0`
 3. `snakemake -c8`

-If snakemake stops unexpectedly (e.g., due to job running out of time, or power outage) you'll get the following error indicating that the directory is already locked by an instance of snakemake:
+If snakemake had stopped unexpectedly (e.g., due to job running out of time, or power outage) you'll get the following error indicating that the directory is already locked by an instance of snakemake:

 ```
 LockException: